delta-exchange/just-the-docs/docs/tutorials/perpetual-contracts.md

 **Perpetual contract price > Spot price**

-When a perpetual contract trades at a **premium** to spot, funding is **positive**, i.e longs pay funding to shorts.
+When a perpetual contract trades at a **premium** to spot, funding is **positive**, i.e. longs pay funding to shorts.
 This creates disincentive to stay long or enter into a new long position.
 Conversely, it creates incentive to stay short or enter into a new short position.
 These dynamics will serve to push the price of the perpetual contract down towards the spot price.

 **Perpetual contract price < Spot price**